benkertp/adv-r/Chapter6_Functions.md

 In this section, you'll learn the formal rules of scoping as well as some of its more subtle details.
 A deeper understanding of scoping will help you to use more advanced functional programming tools, and eventually, even to write tools that translate R code into other languages.

-R uses __lexical scoping__[^dyn-scope]: it looks up the values of names based on how a function is defined, not how it is called.
+R uses __lexical scoping__[^dyn-scope]: **it looks up the values of names based on how a function is defined, not how it is called**.
 "Lexical" here is not the English adjective that means relating to words or a vocabulary.
 It's a technical CS term that tells us that the scoping rules use a parse-time, rather than a run-time structure.

 R's lexical scoping follows four primary rules: